chaoscgo/reading-list/readme.md

 I find it challenging to organize all the moving parts of a full stack CRUD application.
 The more I do it, the easier it becomes, but it's definitely not second nature yet!

+Also, styling with CSS is easier, but still challenging for me.
+I feel like I could spend hours tweaking the styling.

 ## Wins

 I was happy that I was able to get all the routes in the right place and have everything work out without too much error handling.